graumannlab/readat/README.md

 # Functionality

-`readSomaLogic` let's you import data from the SomaLogic ADAT file format.
+`readAdat` let's you import data from the SomaLogic ADAT file format.
 The result is stored in an object of class `WideSomaData`.
 This is a data.table with one sample per row, and includes both the intensities and sample metadata.
 The object also has an attribute named `sequenceData` that contains a data.table